hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 The CPUs are oversubscribed by a factor 4, which may lead to slower then expected run times when the usage is high.

-The nodes have one NVIDIA V100 GPU that can be requested for exclusive access (as with the GPU partitions) and also one less powerful GPU (NVIDIA Quadro P1000) that is always available but shared across all jobs on that node.
+The nodes have one NVIDIA V100 GPU or one NVIDIA L4 that can be requested for exclusive access (as with the GPU partitions) and also one less or equal powerful GPU (NVIDIA Quadro P1000 or NVIDIA L4) that is always available but shared across all jobs on that node.

-To make use of the partition you can select the ``dodrio debug_rome`` option in the `Cluster` field in the `Interactive Apps` forms on the webportal, or from the CLI
+To make use of the partition you can select the ``dodrio debug_rome`` or ``dodrio debug_milan`` option in the `Cluster` field in the
+`Interactive Apps` forms on the webportal, or from the CLI

 .. code:: shell